wilsonmdrs/Movie-Explorer/README.md

 # Movie explorer 🎥

-This is proposed solution for movie explorer exercise
+This is the proposed solution for movie explorer exercise

 ### What was Implemented: